ralphwillgoss/howto-learn-react/README.md

   * Binding (setState,  forceUpdate)
   *

-*This tutorial was developed on Linux and as I did it on windows.
+*This tutorial was developed on Linux, I did it on an Azure Windows 7 VM.
 You may notice that in Chapter 11, fsevent starts to throw some errors due to a package dependency not being available on Windows.
 You can surpress this error by doing the following when adding:
 `yarn add --dev mocha chai --ignore-optional`